 Spread thawed potatoes in a well-greased 13x9x2-inch baking pan.

-Mix the next six ingredients and pour over potatoes.
+Mix the next five ingredients and pour over potatoes.
 Fold into potatoes.

 Combine crushed corn flakes with 1/4 cup melted butter and sprinkle over the top of the casserole.